‘The Young And The Restless’ Spoilers For Monday: Ashley’s Plan Blows Up In Her Face

-The Young and the Restless spoilers for Monday, April 1 show that Ashley’s not fooling around with the family business, but she’s taken off guard.
-Plus, Nikki confides in Paul.
+The Young and the Restless spoilers for Monday, April 1, show that Ashley’s not fooling around with the family business, but she’s taken off guard.
+Plus, Nikki will confide in Paul.

 It’s been an incredibly rough year for Nikki.
 J.T.
 (Thad Luckinbill) abused her daughter Victoria (Amelia Heinle), and Nikki did what she had to do to protect Victoria.
 For many months, Nikki believed she killed J.T., and she tried to keep the secret she shared with Victoria, Sharon (Sharon Case), and Phyllis (Gina Tognoni).
 Then, Paul’s wife, Christine (Lauralee Bell), prosecuted Nikki and for a minute it looked like she’d spend three decades in prison for the crime.
 Of course, J.T. is alive, and Nikki won’t waste any time in jail.